 A skilled attorney will know how to evidence your future expenses, such as the cost of ongoing medical treatment, and non-economic damages, such as your loss of enjoyment in life.
 This is where an attorney can make a massive difference to ensure that you achieve justice.

 Potential damages your personal injury lawyer can help you claim include:

-After suffering an injury, you may have needed to take time away from work, resulting in lost wages.
+After suffering an injury, you may have been unable to work, resulting in lost wages.
 This can be evidenced by past payslips.
-However, if your injuries require ongoing care or you are unable to return to the same job, then it is imperative that you are also compensated for your future losses.
+However, if your injuries require ongoing care or you are unable to return to work, then it is imperative that you are also compensated for your future losses.

 Medical expenses are usually the biggest economic loss to personal injury victims.
-Your settlement should include compensation for all of your medical bills and related expenses, such as transport to and from the hospital or childcare while you are receiving treatment.
-However, it is important that you keep a record of your costs, including receipts where possible.
+Your settlement should include compensation for all of your medical bills and related expenses, such as transport to and from the hospital, and childcare while you are receiving treatment.
+However, it is important that you keep a record of your incurred costs, including receipts where possible.

 The cost of your ongoing medical care must also be considered.
 Your attorney may draw upon expert testimony to evidence how much your ongoing care will cost you.

 Pain and suffering is the legal term for the emotional and physical stress caused by a personal injury.